MTD for Income Tax: How to market your practice to landlords

 Establish your MTD offering for landlords

-While the transition to MTD for ITSA will present some challenges, it also offers a great opportunity to grow your practice.
+While the transition to MTD for Income Tax will present some challenges, it also offers a great opportunity to grow your practice.
 Many landlords will be seeking advice on how to comply with the new rules.
 By familiarising yourself with landlords’ key pain points, you can position yourself to provide the right support and services, attracting new clients and building stronger relationships with existing ones.
 Here’s an idea of what to focus on:

 1. Property accounting and bookkeeping expertise